 Brodeur recognized by National Athletic Trainers Association

-Jennifer Brodeur enters her ninth year as an athletic trainer at the University of Massachusetts and eighth working with the football team, third as the team's head athletic trainer.
-Brodeur has also worked with the UMass men's lacrosse, and swimming & diving teams and was promoted to association athletic trainer in 2013.
+Jennifer Brodeur enters her 10th year as an athletic trainer at the University of Massachusetts, her ninth season working with the football team and her eighth campaign as the team's head athletic trainer.
+Brodeur also worked with the UMass men's lacrosse and swimming and diving teams.

-In recognition of her success, Brodeur was named the Assistant Athletic Trainer of the Year by the National Athletic Trainers Association in June, 2013.
-The award is only given to one individual per year and is voted on by the College/University Athletic Trainers Committee.
+In recognition of her success, Brodeur was named the Assistant Athletic Trainer of the Year by the National Athletic Trainers Association in June 2013, given to one individual annually and voted on by the College/University Athletic Trainers Committee.

 Brodeur is the president-elect of ATOM (Athletic Trainers of Massachusetts).
 She also directs the UMass Sports Medicine undergraduate intern program.

 Brodeur came to Amherst after working for the WNBA's Connecticut Sun.
-Prior to the Sun, she worked as an athletic trainer at Providence College from 2001-2006, where she worked with the lacrosse team.
-Before Providence, she served as an athletic trainer at Fordham University from 1998-2001.
+Prior to the Sun, she worked as an athletic trainer Providence College’s lacrosse program from 2001-06.
+Prior to Providence, she served as an athletic trainer at Fordham University (1998-2001).

-Brodeur has a bachelor's degree from Ohio University, where she graduated in 1991.
-She gained her master's from Austin Peay State University in Tennessee in 1993.
+Brodeur earned her bachelor's degree from Ohio University in 1991 and her master’s from Austin Peay State University in 1993.